|los osos, ca, United States|

 (projects i'm following)

-Posted by rob durham about 8 years ago
+Posted by rob durham over 8 years ago

 This project was my first professional job as a landscape contractor.